 A scene often appearing in the Korean TV dramas is people drinking alcoholic beverages and getting drunk.
 When you travel to South Korea, you can often see people drinking alcoholic beverages in green bottles called soju.
 According to a survey by the Korea Alcohol and Liquor Industry Association, in 2010, 93.8% of men and 83.8% of women said they regularly consumed alcohol.
 Alcohol is indeed an integral part of the Korean life.
 Let’s talk about the Korean drinking culture in this blog post.
 Continue reading

 In the hit Korean drama, “My Love from the Star” (별에서 온 그대), the main female character, Cheon Song-yi, likes chimaek (치맥) very much.
-Chimaek is the short form for fried chicken (치킨 – pronounced as “chikin”) and beer (맥주 – pronounced as “maekju”) generally used among the younger generations.
+Chimaek (or Chimac) is the short form for fried chicken (치킨 – pronounced as “chikin”) and beer (맥주 – pronounced as “maekju”) generally used among the younger generations.
 Due to the popularity of that Korean drama in China, chimaek has also become a popular Korean food there.
 It was said that customers needed to wait in line for 3 hours to order fried chicken at some Korean fried chicken restaurants in Shanghai and Beijing.
 Continue reading

 If you ask, “What is the Korean food that Koreans can’t live without?”
 I am sure a lot of people (both Koreans and foreigners) will say “Kimchi”.
 Kimchi (김치 – fermented vegetables) is one of the staple food of Koreans – you can always find kimchi as one of the side dishes on the tables in most Korean families and restaurants in South Korea.
 Kimchi can indeed be considered as one of the national symbols of South Korea.
 Moreover, in South Korea, when taking photos, Koreans say “Kimchi” to make people smile (the equivalence of saying “Cheese” in English).
 In this blog post, let’s talk about some interesting things about kimchi, including kimchi being used as a theme in Korean pop culture like TV drama and pop song.
 Continue reading